 Short term disability will usually be through your employer and covers temporary “short term” problems.
 There aren’t too many companies offering this and most employers offer this for free.
 The benefits are usually 60-80% of your income and last only 3-6 months.

 Long-term disability is what most people think of when you think “disability” insurance.
 Once your short term disability ends, long term kicks in.
 Benefits are usually between 60-80% of your pre-disability income but the term can last years.
 Some policies are written to pay out until you reach a certain age (such as 65).
 And some policies will also cover you if you are able to work but must take a job that pays less.

 Social Security disability

 Social Security disability insurance (SSDI) is meant for those who suffer a disability that is expected to last at least a year or result in death.
 If you look in your paycheck, you will see deductions for Social Security and those are, in part, effectively your premium payments into the SSDI program.

 There are two disability programs – the SSDI and the Supplemental Security Income (SSI) program.
 I won’t go into them in detail, it can get very complicated, but if you paid enough into the program and qualify as disabled, you will be paid monthly benefits.

-I wanted to include this in the list of different types of disability insurance because it's what will cover you in the event you are disabled on the job.
-Employers pay for workers compensation and it's something that is available to employees should they get hurt on the job.
+I wanted to include this in the list of different types of disability insurance because it’s what will cover you in the event you are disabled on the job.
+Employers pay for workers’ compensation and it’s available to employees should they get hurt on the job.